 Let me ask you and be honest with yourself here, are you getting the results you want in your business?
-If you are great, this message will be helpful in getting you to the next level.
-If you’re not, don’t worry, it will certainly put you on the right path.
+This message will help get you to the next level if you are great.
+But, don’t worry; if you’re not, it will undoubtedly put you on the right path.

 Lack of Effective Marketing

-Now I’ve read the studies too that state the lack of capital as the main reason most small businesses fail however, I’m going to go out on a limb and say that although I can’t prove it, I believe one of the biggest reasons business fail or underachieve is due to lack of effective marketing.
-When I attended a seminar by T. Harv Eker a few years back, he mentioned and I quote “it takes creativity to make money”.
-In other words it doesn’t take money to make money, it takes creativity to make money.
+I’ve read the studies that state the lack of capital is the main reason most small businesses fail.
+However, I’m going to go out on a limb and say that although I can’t prove it, I believe one of the biggest reasons businesses fail or underachieve is a lack of effective marketing.
+When I attended a seminar by T. Harv Eker a few years back, he mentioned that “it takes creativity to make money.”
+In other words, it doesn’t take money to make money; it takes creativity to make money.

-Now that’s a hard concept for most of us to grasp, it certainly was for me until I started reading a few Guerrilla Marketing books by Jay Conrad Levinson which primarily deal with using sweat equity and creativity instead of money to promote your business.
+Now that’s a hard concept for most of us to grasp; it certainly was for me until I started reading a few Guerrilla Marketing books by Jay Conrad Levinson, which primarily deal with sweat equity and creativity instead of money to promote your business.

-Now why am I telling you this?
-Basically to lay the foundation for the gem I’m about to share with you here today.
-That gem is a simple yet effective technique I picked up from two of my mentors Mark Victor Hansen and Jack Canfield.
+Now, why am I telling you this?
+First, to lay the foundation for the gem I’m about to share today.
+That gem is a simple yet effective technique I picked up from Mark Victor Hansen and Jack Canfield, two of my mentors.

 The Rule of 5

-Now that can mean making 5 phone calls to key prospects.
-Giving a teleseminar to 5 or more prospects.
-Sending out a press release to 5 publications that cater to your target audience.
-Or maybe, whatever marketing activity is most effective for your business.
-Just make sure you do 5 things day in and day out, without fail because a big part of marketing is about consistency.
+Now that can mean making five phone calls to key prospects, giving a teleseminar to 5 or more prospects, sending out a press release to 5 publications that cater to your target audience, or whatever marketing activity is most effective for your business.
+Just make sure you do five things day in and day out, without fail, because a big part of marketing is about consistency.

-And speaking of consistency, a great way to hold yourself accountable and to stay on track is to keep a daily journal where you log the 5 marketing activities you completed each day.
+And speaking of consistency, a great way to hold yourself accountable and stay on track is to keep a daily journal where you log the five marketing activities you completed each day.

-If you find yourself slipping and not getting it done, I recommend you enlist a coach or a colleague to become an accountability partner for you – then you can phone them or shoot them an email letting them know you honored your commitment.
-This just adds that little extra something to inspire you to get it done.
+Suppose you find yourself slipping and not getting it done.
+In that case, I recommend you enlist a coach or a colleague to become an accountability partner for you – then you can phone them or shoot them an email letting them know you honored your commitment.
+This adds that little extra something to inspire you to get it done.

-So commit to it.
-Journal it.
-Apply the Rule of 5 to your marketing every day and watch your business take off.
+So commit to it, journal it and be accountable to apply the Rule of 5 to your marketing every day and watch your business take off.